Interlacing Diffusions: Two-level construction

 Now, we define the following integral operator $\Lambda_{n_1,n_2}$ acting on Borel functions on $W^{n_1,n_2}(I^\circ)$, whenever $f$ is integrable as,

 where we remind the reader that $\hat{m}(\cdot)$ is the density with respect to Lebesgue measure of the speed measure of the diffusion with generator $\hat{L}$.

 The following intertwining relation is the fundamental ingredient needed for applying the theory of Markov functions, originating with the seminal paper of Rogers and Pitman \cite{RogersPitman}.
-This proposition as in the case of the one above directly follows by performing the $dy$ integration in the explicit formula of the block determinant (or alternatively by invoking the coalescing property of the stochastic flow $\left(\boldsymbol{\Phi}_{s,t}(\cdot);s \le t\right)$ and the original definitions).
+This proposition directly follows by performing the $dy$ integration in the explicit formula of the block determinant (or alternatively by invoking the coalescing property of the stochastic flow $\left(\boldsymbol{\Phi}_{s,t}(\cdot);s \le t\right)$ and the original definitions).